SHPEUCF/apptutorial/_pages/assignments/Part1.md

 If you are here, you already have your environment set up and can start coding.
 If you don't know what I'm talking about, check [Getting Started](/getting-started).
 {: .notice--danger}

-In Part 1, we will start with making our first screen.
-Here, multiple things will be introduced: components,
+In Part 1, we will start with making our first screen: the Dashboard.
+Here, multiple things will be introduced: components, ...
+Throughout the exercises, you will build individual parts of the screen.

 ## Exercise 1
 **TLDR;** Create a react-native app and make a custom screen (this will be explained later).